Minor White: Launching a career: 1937–1945

 In late 1937, White decided to move to Seattle.
 He purchased a 35mm Argus camera and hopped a bus to his intended destination.
 After stopping in Portland, Oregon, he decided to stay there.
 For the next two and a half years, he lived at the Portland YMCA and explored photography in depth.
 He taught his first photography class at the YMCA to a small group of young adults.
 He also joined the Oregon Camera Club and learned how photographers discuss their craft and work.

-In 138, White was offered a job as photographer for the Oregon Art Project, funded by the Works Progress Administration.
+In 1938, White was offered a job as photographer for the Oregon Art Project, funded by the Works Progress Administration.
 One assignment was to photograph historic buildings in downtown Portland before they were demolished for a new riverfront development.
-Contemporaneously, he took publicity photos for the Portland Civic Theater, documenting their plays and taking portraits of the actors and actresses.
+These included Arches of the Dodd Building, which featured a young male prostitute standing in the shadow of the building and pointing at his crotch.
+During the same period, he took publicity photos for the Portland Civic Theater, documenting their plays and taking portraits of the actors and actresses.

 In 1940, White was hired to teach photography at the La Grande Art Center in eastern Oregon.
 He quickly became immersed in his work, taught classes three days a week, lectured on art to local students, reviewed exhibitions for the local newspaper, and delivered a weekly radio broadcast about activities at the Art Center.
 In his spare time, he traveled throughout the region taking photographs of the landscape, farms, and small town buildings.
 He also wrote his first article on photography, "When is Photography Creative?," published two years later in American Photography magazine.

 White resigned from the Art Center in late 1941 and returned to Portland, intending to start a commercial photography business.
 That year, the Museum of Modern Art in New York accepted three of his photographs for inclusion in its "Image of Freedom" exhibition.
 At the exhibition’s close, the museum purchased all three prints, marking the first time his images entered a public collection.
 The following year the Portland Art Museum gave White his first one-man show, exhibiting four series of photos he took in eastern Oregon.
 He wrote in his journal that, with that show, "a period came to a close."